SUCRO-Legged/SDUQuad48MITSimRL/README.md

 # SDUQuad48MITSimRL
 This repository contains the simulation and deployment for the SDUQuad48 robot developed by Center for Robotics, Shandong University.
 The code is based on the [MIT controller](https://github.com/mit-biomimetics/Cheetah-Software) for the Mini Cheetah robot.
-The code has been modified to work for the sim-to-sim and sim-to-real of the Deep Reinforcement Learning control method [ALARM: Safe Reinforcement Learning with Reliable Mimic for Robust Legged Locomotion](https://sucro-legged.github.io/ALARM/).
+The code has been modified to work for the sim-to-sim and sim-to-real of the Deep Reinforcement Learning control method [ALARM: Safe Reinforcement Learning with Reliable Mimicry for Robust Legged Locomotion](https://sucro-legged.github.io/ALARM/).

 ## Build
 Clone this repository and navigate to this repository directory.
 To build all code: